 How well these chemical reactors work is vital in determining how efficient the processes are that use them.
 In most cases, lower efficiency results in larger carbon dioxide emissions, which is both harmful and wasteful to society*.
-Given that the chemical industry (directly) consumes roughly 5% of the world's energy, the efficient design and opertation of chemical reactors is clearly an important goal for modern industrial processes, and the wellbeing of society as a whole.
+Given that the chemical industry (directly) consumes roughly 5% of the world's energy, the efficient design and opertation of chemical reactors is an important goal for modern industrial processes.

 Choosing the best set of reactor(s) for a given system of reactions and kinetics is often a nontrivial task.
 Let us consider some of the questions and challenges that might be encountered.

 The problem of designing and optimizing a collection of reactors in an optimal manner—for a desired duty—is called the reactor network synthesis problem.

 Consider a reactor configuration that has already been designed and optimised, such as the configuration given below:

 How do we know that it is the best?
 If there are no other designs to compare to the current design, then there is little certainty that the current design is the best.
 Other reactor configurations (that we have not yet thought of) might exist that perform better.